Carre's Grammar School: School structure

-The vast majority of pupils at Carre's continue on to the Sixth Form, and there were 240 students on roll in 2013.
-Along with Kesteven & Sleaford High School and St George's Academy, Carre's is part of the Sleaford Joint Sixth Form, which was founded in 1983.
+Along with Kesteven and Sleaford High School and St George's Academy, Carre's is part of the Sleaford Joint Sixth Form, which was founded in 1983.
 It provides a common timetable across school sites and allows for pupils to choose from A-Level options offered at all three schools.
-Pupils may apply to be based at either school, where their pastoral and tutorial activities take place.
-There are entry requirements based on GCSE attainment.
-Sixth Formers can apply to be prefects, who have responsibilities around the school under the supervision of staff.
-The students are required to wear business-dress; for males, this consists of a dark suit, a "non-vivid" shirt and the school's sixth form tie; females must dress in "smart business wear".
+Pupils may apply to be based at any one of the schools, where their pastoral and tutorial activities take place.